yapcrun/TypeMaster/README.md

 - `Python 3.6+`
 - `pynput` library for keyboard event handling.
-- `pillow` library for loading images
+- `pystray` library for tray functionality.
-- `pystray` library for tray functionality
+- `pillow` library for loading images.

 Install python dependencies using:

 ```bash
 pip install -r requirements.txt
 ```

+## Known Bugs

+- Linux tray icon will not work correctly if operating in a venv